Essential Tulum Packing List

 What to Pack for Tulum

 As you start to prepare your Tulum packing list, spend some time thinking about what types of things you’ll do on your trip.
-What types of places will you be eating and drinking at?
-Will you be attending any parties or raves?

 With that in mind, think about what you feel most comfortable in.
 Then pack the items that will be most practical based on all of the above.

 Here’s what I recommend bringing to Tulum.
-But this is just a starting point based on my own travel style.
+But this is just a starting point based on my travel style.
 Use this list as a reference and adapt it to suit your needs and preferences.

 Clothing & Shoes

-Prioritize packing lightweight clothing made from quick-drying, breathable fabrics is key.
+Prioritizing packing lightweight clothing made from quick-drying, breathable fabrics is key.
 Supportive sandals are likely your best bet for functional beach and jungle footwear.

 In the evenings, you’ll likely want to hit up some nice restaurants, chill at a beach bar, or catch some live music at a bar in Tulum pueblo.
 Make sure you pack some cute outfits for these occasions– sun dresses are an easy way to go.